Donitzo/godot-pixel-rope/README.md

 The addon also includes helper functions and more advanced features such as world collisions, cutting, and pinning control points.

-## Demo

-The [demo project](https://donitz.itch.io/godot-pixel-rope) is hosted on Itch.io and shows a bunch of different rope-like effects.

 ## Instructions

 The demo project is available in the `src` directory.
 The only files you need to copy into your own project are in the `pixel_rope` directory.